 ABOUT

-Jenna Buffaloe is a speaker, workshop leader, and coach who works with companies and individuals on The Human Dimension of Business to leverage great results.
-She has worked with a variety of clients in the U.S. and internationally, including LinkedIn, Eventbrite, Stripe, Google, and Headspace.
+Jenna Buffaloe is a speaker, workshop leader, and leadership coach who works with individuals and organizations on The Human Dimension of Business to leverage great results.
+She has worked with a variety of clients in the U.S. and internationally, including Anthropic, LinkedIn, Stripe, Google, and Headspace.

 Jenna began her career as a lawyer, first as a clerk in Federal District Court in Seattle, then as a public defender, and later as a telecommunications lawyer at a large firm.
 After working in public relations for the Bill & Melinda Gates Foundation, she returned to school to study Jungian psychology.
 In 2005, she entered the field of executive coaching and leadership development.